sysprog21/rv32emu/docs/instruction.md

 |:---:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|:------:|
 | bin | `0000` | `0001` | `1110` | `0000` | `0000` | `0111` | `1110` | `1111` |

-Instructions are better decoded reading them from right to left, so that the first thing you find are its quadrant and opcode.
+Instructions are better decoded by reading them from right to left, where the first encountered elements are their quadrant and opcode.

 |  RV32I  | `00000001111000000000` | `01111`   |    `11011`    |    `11`      |
 |:-------:|:----------------------:|:---------:|:-------------:|:------------:|
 | Meaning |  `<imm> (encoded)`     |   `rd`    | `opcode`      | `quadrant`   |
 |  Value  |  `<imm>`               |   15      | Jump and Link |  4th         |

-We therefore obtain `jal x15 <imm>```, where `<imm>` is the still to be decoded immediate.
+Therefore, `jal x15 <imm>` is obtained, with `<imm>` representing the immediate yet to be decoded.

-All the instruction fields except `<imm>` are decodable just from the tables, for this instruction.
-For `<imm>` we have to further scramble some bits to decode it.
+All the instruction fields except `<imm>` can be decoded directly from the tables for this instruction.
+For `<imm>`, further scrambling of some bits is required to decode it.

 Identify the subfields of the immediate: